 THE GARDENS OF MADEIRA AND THE 2013 FLOWER FESTIVAL.

-These slide shows are digital presentation that lasts about 60 minutes and the cost is £55, plus travelling expenses.
+The slide shows are digital presentations that lasts approximately 50-60 minutes.
+The cost is £60 plus travelling expenses.
 Journeys over 5 miles are 45p per mile, less than 5 miles – no charge.
-Maximin travel 40miles.
 I have all the equipment required for the presentation.
+I would appreciate a mobile number for use on the night along with the venue postcode/directions.
+Please feel free to contact me if one of your speakers cancels.